-ii.Within 180 days of closing, the private school shall submit to the Commissioner a listing of the total distribution of the public school placement restricted working capital fund, by sending district board of education.
+ii.
+Within 90 days of filing the required year-end audited financial statements with the Department in accordance with N.J.A.C.
+6A:23-4.9, the private school shall submit to the Commissioner a listing of the total distribution of the public school placement restricted working capital fund, by sending district board of education.

-22. An approved private school for the disabled shall ensure that school staff, outside consultants and subcontractors including members of a management company hold the proper school certification, license or bachelor's degree required pursuant to N.J.A.C.
+22. An approved private school for students with disabilities shall ensure that school staff, outside consultants and subcontractors including members of a management company hold the proper school certification, license or bachelor's degree required pursuant to N.J.A.C.
 6A:23-4.1 to provide the services being rendered.

-(b) An approved private school for the disabled that receives a refund(s) from a current or prior year expenditure or cancels an accounts payable shall apply such refund or accounts payable as a reduction to the general expenditure account charged to reduce the current year expenditure account.
+(b) An approved private school for students with disabilities that receives a refund(s) from a current or prior year expenditure or cancels an accounts payable shall apply such refund or accounts payable as a reduction to the general expenditure account charged to reduce the current year expenditure account.
 If the original expenditure account charged is not charged in the current school year, such amount(s) shall be used to reduce total expenditures in the current year.

-(c) An approved private school for the disabled shall execute an employment contract annually with each school employee whose position requires a certificate, license or a bachelor's degree, which contains the following information:
+(c) An approved private school for students with disabilities shall execute an employment contract annually with each school employee whose position requires a certificate, license or a bachelor's degree, which contains the following information:

-1. Name of employee;
+- 1. Name of employee;

-2. Dates of employment;
+- 2. Dates of employment;

-3. Work hours;
+- 3. Work hours;

-4. Certification(s) and/or degree(s) held;
+- 4. Certification(s) and/or degree(s) held;

-5. Job description;
+- 5. Job description;

-6. Job title; and
+- 6. Job title; and

-7. Salary.
+- 7. Salary.

-(d) An approved private school for the disabled shall request approval from the Department to purchase or rent in a related party transaction an administrative or business office at a location outside of the private school for the disabled.
+(d) An approved private school for students with disabilities shall request approval from the Department to purchase or rent in a related party transaction an administrative or business office at a location outside of the approved private school for students with disabilities.
 At the Department's request: